LeanerCloud/AutoSpotting/README.md

     your previously configured on-demand instances.
-  * on-demand instances often launch faster than spot ones so you don't need to wait for potentially slower spot instance fulfilment when you need to scale out or when you eventually lose some of the spot capacity, which may happen when using spot fleets or other similar tools.
+  * on-demand instances often launch faster than spot ones so you don't need to wait for potentially slower spot instance fulfilment when you need to scale out or when you eventually lose some of the spot capacity.

 * **Supports any higher level AWS services internally backed by AutoScaling**
-  * services such as ECS or Elastic Beanstalk work out of the box with minimal configuration changes or tweaks, unlike spot fleets or other tools.
+  * services such as ECS or Elastic Beanstalk work out of the box with minimal configuration changes or tweaks.

 * **Compatible out of the box with most AWS services that integrate with AutoScaling groups**